Anudeep007-hub/LocalRepo/README.md

-It's a sample page for giit learning
+It's a sample page for Git learning